Embedded-programming-Team-18/blind-nav-system/README.md

 **Software Design**

-In this section an overview of the software design is shown through use case diagrams, state diagrams, sequence diagrams.
+The classes `Lidar`, `Servo`, `Pwm`, `DataInterface : Lidar::DataInterface` are defined for this work.
+The doxygen documentation [available here](https://embedded-programming-team-18.github.io/doxygen/index.html).
+The software design is described with the following use cases and diagrams.

 - Use cases

   ![smart glove use case of the lidar driver](https://res.cloudinary.com/dxsty3st6/image/upload/v1650001317/blind-nav-system/blind-man-use-case_v94lsr.jpg)

   In this work, a blind navigation system as a smart glove is demonstrated with the LiDAR driver.
+A blind person puts on the glove and gets vibrations on his fingers.
+The intensity of the vibration tells the direction with the nearest obstacle.
+The individual can decide the direction to move.

   The driver can be used for other use cases as well.

   ![A mobile robot use case of the lidar driver](https://res.cloudinary.com/dxsty3st6/image/upload/v1650001331/blind-nav-system/robot-use-case_c97yjf.jpg)